pranjalmaheshka/eco395m-sp23-DataMining/Final-Project/Notes.md

 * Data was downloaded for 2013-2019.
 The default file format is .dta (STATA dataset).
 Each year contains about 20,000 observations across 1000 variables including information on the prescription of opioids.
 * Pre-processing was done in STATA using a [cleaning script](google.com) provided by the CDC and then the files were exported as .csv’s in order to process them in R.
 * In order to reproduce the results, save the csv files were saved locally due to their size and then run [data_cleaning.r](https://github.com/pranjalmaheshka/eco395m-sp23-DataMining/blob/main/Final-Project/data_cleaning.R).
 This file subsets the data down to relevant socio-demographic features, medical diagnoses, patient’s medical history, and type of care provided.
 + Information about prescribed medication is cross-referenced with CDC data to determine which patients were given opioids including type and potency which were saved as `opioid` (=1 if prescribed an opioid), `potency` (measured relative to morphine = 1), `opioids` (total number of opioids prescribed).
-Two opioid classification information files needed to the data cleaning script can be found [here]( https://github.com/pranjalmaheshka/eco395m-sp23-DataMining/tree/main/Final-Project/data).
+Two opioid classification information files needed to run the data cleaning script can be found [here]( https://github.com/pranjalmaheshka/eco395m-sp23-DataMining/tree/main/Final-Project/data).
 * The final cleaned file is available [here]( https://github.com/pranjalmaheshka/eco395m-sp23-DataMining/tree/main/Final-Project/data).
 The final data set includes 145,630 observations across 94 variables including 3 opioid variables generated.